liferay/liferay-docs/distribute/publish/articles/01-publishing-your-app/04-understanding-the-app-review-process/00-understanding-the-app-review-process-intro.markdown

 </div>

-**Important:** Unless specified otherwise in your app description or documentation, your app must run under all specified app servers in order to be approved.
+**Important:** Unless specified otherwise in your app description or documentation, your app must run under all specified app servers to be approved.

-An email confirmation is sent, once your app is approved by Marketplace staff.
+Once your app is approved by Marketplace staff, you'll get email notification.
-And the moment your app is approved, it is made available on Marketplace.
-The app is also shown on your public Profile page, which lists all apps that you or your company's developed and published.
+When your app is approved, it is made available on Marketplace.
+The app also appears on your public Profile page, which lists all apps that you or your company developed and published.

-If your app is rejected, an email is sent to the email address associated with the app, along with a note explaining the reasons for rejection.
-At that point, you can make the requested changes, and re-submit the app for approval.
+If your app is rejected, you receive an email explaining the reasons for rejection.
+You can then make the requested changes and re-submit the app for approval.

 After you've successfully published your app, you might get all kinds of feedback from users and yourself about what's right and wrong with it.
 The next